-NOTE Microsoft recommends installing ActiveSync on the host computer before connecting the mobile computer.
+NOTE Microsoft recommends installing the sync software on the host computer before connecting the MC55.

-The mobile computer by default is set up to communicate through a USB connection.
-Chapter 2, Accessories provides the accessory setup and cable connection information for use with the mobile computer.
-The mobile computer communication settings must be set to match the communication settings used with ActiveSync.
+The MC55 can be set up to communicate with a USB connection.
+The MC55 communication settings must be set to match the communication settings used with ActiveSync or WMDC.